DownD/MetinPythonLib/README.md

 	- CHAR_STATE_ARG_COMBO_ATTACK3
 	- CHAR_STATE_ARG_COMBO_ATTACK4<br>
    otherwise the value can be NULL or CHAR_STATE_ARG_NONE<br>
-   All this constantes are defined in the module.<br>
+   All this constants are defined in the module.<br>

   - \<dict\>InstancesList<br>
     -> Is a dictionary containing all vids currently in sight as keys and values<br>